In this article:

 The most serious complication is, of course, an anaphylactic reaction, in which breathing is impaired or stopped.

-A doctor should be seen when the cause of a swollen tongue is not known.
-If there is a rapid swelling of the tongue, emergency services should be called and a trip to the hospital may be needed.
+A doctor should be consulted when the cause of a swollen tongue is not known.
+If there is a rapid swelling of the tongue, emergency services should be called, and a trip to the hospital may be needed.

 Your tongue plays a key role in speaking, breathing, and eating.
 Therefore, any problems in the tongue can bring about a great deal of discomfort and impact the quality of your daily life.

 Often, a swollen tongue is indicative of an infection or a health condition that should be checked by a doctor.
 Timely and proper treatment can help prevent any further complications.